petervol27/cartest/readme.txt

+To run the program you must be in the app.py file, otherwise it will not RUN!!!!
 -actions include the add, delete and list functions -using a json I load the cars dictionary from the cars.json file which I make sure to create in the load function -I use the save function upon exit from the program to update the json file